zakiewicz/devops-challenge-pawel/NOTES.md

     - replaced `localhost` with `127.0.0.1` to improve performance
     - passing all traffic matching `^/golang/.*$` to Golang app, so any endpoint is supported (same can be done for Nodejs location)
     - added support for websockets as per [nginx docs](https://nginx.org/en/docs/http/websocket.html)

+---
+## TODO
+### Log collection!
+Only nginx container exposes (some) logs that available via `docker logs`.
+Some means of collecting logs, either by writing to mounted volumes or to docker logs, so they can consumed by log collection solution.
+Nodejs app writes logs in `/home/node/.npm/_logs/`.
+I am not aware that Golang app writes any.

+### Tests
+Containers should be tested after build, however I am not sure how to do this with compose (yet!).
+After docker build step it would be beneficial to be able to execute, for example InSpec tests to verify that build produced container with all required files, etc.

+### Limits
+It is advisable to set CPU, mem limits for containers, so individual containers do not drain resources in case of problems.